 He received a lot of hate mail as a result of his very courageous change of direction, but I think he was right.
 Historically there have been almost no fatalities from nuclear power generation compared to the incalculable damage wrought by fossil fuels.

 His position, and mine, was that the only non-fossil way we have, as things stand, of meeting our energy needs realistically is with nuclear.
 That doesn’t mean we stop developing renewables—quite the opposite: nuclear just gives us a little more breathing space in which to do that.

-And here's a little story.
-I grew up within a few miles of Britain's first, and largest, nuclear power plant.
+And here’s a little story.
+I grew up within a few miles of Britain’s first, and largest, nuclear power plant.
 A childhood friend of mine went on to become head of security there.
-I asked him recently whether they'd ever had a nuclear incident.
-He told me that, yes, once all the alarms went off and everybody was mobilised to see what was happening.
-It turned out that one of the night workers there had brought in an old clock to repair (his night time hobby)—but it had a luminous dial, using radium-based paint.
+I asked him recently whether they’d ever had a nuclear incident.
+He told me that, yes, once all the alarms went off and everybody was mobilized to see what was happening.
+It turned out that one of the night workers there had brought in an old clock to repair (his nighttime hobby) but it had a luminous dial, using radium-based paint.
 The alarm system had picked up that radiation and set all the bells ringing!
 In 20 years, that was their only alarm.